holographicSol/OmegaFindv2/README.md

 Developer:

     Python Version: 3.9+
-    OS: Testing and running on Windows 10 and Linux.
+    OS: Tested and running on Windows 10 and Linux.

     Running the source code: Requires pool.py be placed in aiomultiprocessing.
     Backup original pool.py first.